sharraks/P2P_Chord_Protocol/readme.md

 **Problem Statement**
 In this project we have to design the Chord Protocol functionality as discussed in the section 4 of this paper: https://pdos.csail.mit.edu/papers/ton:chord/paper-ton.pdf

+**To Run**
+Download the files and from the root directly launch cmd, and run 'ponyc'.
+It will generate an object file.

-Input: The input provided (as command line to Rakshit_Sharma_P2P) will be of the form:
+Input: The input provided (as command line to P2P_Chord_Protocol) will be of the form:

-./Rakshit_Sharma_P2P numNodes  numRequests
+./P2P_Chord_Protocol numNodes  numRequests

 Where numNodesis the number of peers to be created in the peer-to-peer system and numRequests is the number of requests each peer has to make.
 When all peers performed that many requests, the program can exit.
 Each peer should send a request/second.